s3ql/s3ql/README.rst

 Development Status
 ==================

 S3QL is considered stable and suitable for production use.
-However, upgrades from one minor version to the next (e.g. *2.x* to *2.x+1*) may change the public interface (e.g. different command line options), or require the file system structure to be upgraded (so that the file system can no longer be accessed by older releases).
-Therefore, it is strongly recommended to read the changelog (`Changes.txt` in the S3QL tarball) before upgrading.
+Starting with version 2.17.1, S3QL uses semantic versioning.
+This means that backwards-incompatible versions (e.g., versions that require an upgrade of the file system revision) will be reflected in an increase of the major version number.

 Supported Platforms
 ===================